mikearino/Ixodida/README.md

 Next up:

-1. Show location info on popup
+1. Show location info on popup CHECK
-2. Make form require input for every box
+2. Make form require input for every box CHECK
+3. Fix background
+4. Create a dynamic list of locations.
+5. Create a delete button that lives on each li.
+6. Delete a marker from the database.

 Must haves: